 Unlike anything ever.
 Everything else that has been launched in the world has always been flawless from the beginning.
 No one could deny that.
 This explains our utopian way of life.

 …a new survey shows that Apple Pay may have mostly itself to blame for its problems.

-Bowman then cites the Phoenix Marketing survey the Macalope already wrote about, which shows that people want to use Apple Pay, but can’t because retailers aren’t implementing it fast enough.
+the Phoenix Marketing survey the Macalope already wrote about, which shows that people want to use Apple Pay, but can’t because retailers aren’t implementing it fast enough.

 That’s a problem, yes, but is this a plausible scenario: You want to eat donuts but donuts are not readily available.
 When donuts do become avbailable you say “I no longer want donuts as I am dissatisfied with them!”?
 No, you eat the donuts.
 What are you, some kind of monster?
 Certainly not.